-In the macro-economic area, therefore, the aim must be to set up arrangements which will enable the Community to monitor its overall economic situation, to assess its consistency both with regard to individual countries and to common objectives, and to formulate guidelines for policy.
+In the macro-economic area, therefore, the aim must be to set up arrangements which will enable the Community to monitor its overall economic situation, to assess its consistency with regard both to individual countries and to common objectives, and to formulate guidelines for policy.
 This is particularly important for fiscal and budgetary policies, where arrangements are required which will effectively limit the scope for budget deficits that can be incurred by individual member countries of the Community.
-Safeguards in this respect will have to include (in accordance with the criteria laid down for a European system of central banks) strict limits on the maximum permissible access to monetary financing, as well as on borrowing in non-Community currencies.
-In addition, agreement must be reached on a system of \\\\\\ rules which limits the maximum size of national budget deficits.
+Safeguards in this (in accordance with the criteria laid down for Banks) strict limits on the maximum permissible access to monetary financing, as well as on borrowing in non-Community currencies.
+In addition, agreement must be reached on a system of rules which limits the maximum size of national budget deficits.
 Finally, co-ordination arrangements in the fiscal field must enable the Community to conduct a coherent mix of fiscal and monetary policies, i.e. to dispose of a system of rules that can be applied with a view to determining the aggregate balance on national budgetary positions, including that of the Community.